wspivak/aprsbot/README.md

 # Updates to original (by Wayne Spivak, KC2NJV)

 <b>MAJOR NOTE:</b>  I don't think there is anything hard-coded in Bot.py (some fallbacks), everything is in aprsbot.conf.
 ALSO look at *.service to configure those files.
+The bot is configured to handle only a single net at a time.

 <b>Installation:</b> Copy to a directory du jour (suggest /opt/aprsbot), configure and enjoy.